GraceKeane/GraphTheoryProject_G00359990/overview.md

 ### Infix and Postfix notations
 Infix: For example - a operand b.
 When an operator is in-between every pair of operands.
-Postfix:For example - a b operand.
+Postfix: For example - a b operand.
 When an operator is followed by every pair of operands.

 These operators forms mathematical expressions using parentheses.
-I have described the various precidence levels and rules in readMe.md.
+I have described the various precedence levels and rules in readMe.md.

-An example of infix notation would be A * B + C / D. If I converted that equation to postfix it would follow the rules of precidence and the output would be + * A B/ C D.
+An example of infix notation would be A * B + C / D. If I converted that equation to postfix it would follow the rules of precedence and the output would be + * A B/ C D.

-### Program implementation stepts
+### Program implementation steps
 *Easier to implement this program in steps rather than altogether*
 1) Parse the regular expression from infix to postfix notation.
 2) Build a series of small NFA’s for parts of the regular expression.